goooseman/devsparks-blog/NOTES.md

   - use `<script src="{{ "js/theme-switcher.js" | absURL }}" defer></script>` to connect JS
   - footer and header are in separate files
 - themes/devsparks/layouts/_default/list.html
+  - Contains Hacks titile if it is index
+  - Contains "Tag: ${tag}" title if it is a tag page
 - themes/devsparks/layouts/_default/single.html
+  - should not contain `<main>`, because it should be inside `baseof.html`
 - themes/devsparks/layouts/partials/footer.html
 - themes/devsparks/layouts/partials/header.html
 - themes/devsparks/layouts/shortcodes/hackermans-tip.html